Saving Tomato Seeds for Next Year’s Garden – the Paper Towel Method

 • Save

 First, when saving seeds, always choose a large and healthy fruit.
-You don’t want to choose one that has a deformity or never got very big – those genetic traits can actually be passed down through the seed.
+You don’t want to choose one that has a deformity or never got very big – those genetic traits can be passed down through the seed.
 This is true for any plant – including both vegetables and flowers.

-Also, heirloom tomatoes will generally stay true to the parent tomato plant that you got the seeds from.
+Also, heirloom tomatoes will generally stay true to the parent tomato plant that you got the seeds.
 Hybrid tomatoes will not.
 What does that mean in plain English?
 Well, tomatoes you’ve bought from the supermarket, when saved and grown from seeds… the next generation may not turn out like the tomato you bought in the store.
 This includes some of the tomato plants you grew in your garden, too, that you may have purchased at Big Box stores, such as Ace and Early Girl.
 However, heirloom tomatoes such as beefsteak, brandywine, or cherokee will be very much like the parent plant.
 So these are the varieties you want to save seeds from.

 Removing, Drying and Saving the Seeds